Courseiva

 Why this answer

-Option B is correct because AWS Lambda can directly invoke the Security Hub API to retrieve findings and forward them to Splunk's HTTP Event Collector (HEC) in near real-time, avoiding intermediate storage or batch processing.
-This serverless approach minimizes latency and operational overhead, making it the most efficient method for continuous ingestion.
+A serverless function can directly invoke the findings service API to retrieve findings and forward them to Splunk's HTTP Event Collector (HEC) in near real-time, avoiding intermediate storage or batch processing.
+This approach minimizes latency and operational overhead, making it the most efficient method for continuous ingestion.

 Exam trap

-Cisco often tests the misconception that S3-based export (Option C) is the default or most reliable method, but the trap here is that S3 introduces latency and requires additional polling, whereas a Lambda push is more efficient for real-time security operations.
+The trap is that many candidates assume S3-based export (Option C) is the most reliable method, but it introduces latency and requires additional polling, whereas a Lambda push is more efficient for real-time security operations.

 How to eliminate wrong answers